Aishwarya & Sayantan

 A Sun-Dappled Forest Pre-Wedding Shoot

-We first met them not in wedding finery, but in a forest — cream sweatshirts, denim jeans, and the kind of laughter that fills up an entire clearing.
+We first met them not in wedding finery for their Beautiful Bengali Wedding in Kolkata, but in a forest — cream sweatshirts, denim jeans, and the kind of laughter that fills up an entire clearing.
 Sayantan had Aishwarya on his back, both of them grinning like they had just gotten away with something wonderful, the trees soft and green behind them, the light falling just so.

 here were no rituals that day, no guests, no choreography.
 Just two people who happened to be completely, helplessly, joyfully in love — and a camera that was lucky enough to be there.
 That pre-wedding afternoon in the quiet outskirts of Kolkata told us everything we needed to know about who they were, and what the days ahead would feel like.
 What followed was nothing short of a celebration across four acts — each one different in mood and texture, each one unmistakably, entirely them.